 Discover Samothraki

-Travel Guide to Samothraki
+Samothraki Travel Guide

-All the information on this website is the result of many trips to Samothraki - year after year, several times a year, including during the winter.
-I've walked all over the island, map in hand; I've met the locals, done my research, and the recommendations and tips here are the result of my own experiences.
+All the information you will find on this website is the result of many trips to Samothraki - year after year, several times a year, including during the winter.
+I've walked all over the island, map in hand; I've met the locals, done my research, and the opinions, recommendations, and tips here are the result of my own personal experiences.
 The texts are written by me, and the photos are from my personal archive.
+I hope you'll find it useful when planning your vacation.
+This is information I wish I had the first time I visited the island which, even after so many trips and explorations, still keeps some of its secrets well-hidden.

 The Weather in Samothraki.
 When to Go?